Climate change questions

 Because the atmosphere is warmer, it can hold more moisture than before, which means increased rain and snowfall.
 This also contributes to a freshening of the ocean.

-Even though Antarctic sea ice isn’t decreasing, there are still plenty of other signs of warming in and around Antarctica.
+Even though Antarctic sea ice isn’t decreasing very fast, there are still plenty of other signs of warming in and around Antarctica.
 One of these is the warming Southern Ocean that we have mentioned.
-The other is the significant reduction in the size of Antarctic glaciers.
+Another is the significant reduction in the size of Antarctic glaciers.

-The small increase in Antarctic sea ice, in contrast to the large decrease of sea ice in the Arctic, just represents a regional difference in how climate change can affect the world.
+The relatively stable level of Antarctic sea ice, in contrast to the large decrease of sea ice in the Arctic, just represents a regional difference in how climate change can affect the world.

 This is a hard question to answer properly.
 Surveys of scientists working in climate generally suggest that over 90% agree that humans are causing modern climate change.